As far as the art and science of marketing go, effective prospect management is arguably the simplest and most powerful strategy of all.

 Responsibilities of agents

-- Work delegation to be handled by the Sales Supervisor.
+- Work delegation is to be handled by the Sales Supervisor.

 - The assigned agent will be responsible for prospect contact and further relationship management.